glymphie/CTFdeploy/docs/setup_doc.md

 When the script starts with the -c flag:
   1. Remove `.data` in `CTFd` - this is where all data is stored from the containers.
-  2. Reset to master in `CTFd`.
-  3. Clean all files not tracked in `CTFd`.
+  2. Clean all files not tracked in `CTFd`.

 ## OCD.py
 The database creation is handled by `OCD.py` while in the `CTFd` docker container.
 It goes through the `setup.yml` file and creates queries according to what is wanted in the setup of CTFd.
 The reason for `check_yaml.py` is due to the fact some queries must be present for CTFd to work properly.
 It will still check if the `optional` setup configurations are set and make queries accordingly. `OCD.py` uses [sqlalchemy](https://www.sqlalchemy.org/) to construct queries just as `CTFd` would do while it's running.